You can use the Stadia Controller to play games on Stadia, navigate menus, capture screenshots and video clips, and more.

 |Solid orange||The controller is charging.
 The status light will turn off when charging is complete.|

-Note: Stadia does not currently support headphone or headset connections via Bluetooth or USB-C port.
+Note: Stadia does not currently support headphone or headset connections via Bluetooth.

-- The 3.5mm headphone jack is located on the bottom of the controller.
+- The 3.5mm headphone jack is located on the bottom of the Stadia Controller.
 You can plug wired headphones into the controller to listen to your game.
-The headphone jack works with headphones both with or without a microphone - if your headphones have a microphone, then you may speak into that microphone to use voice chat and Google Assistant on Stadia.
+The headphone jack works with headphones with or without a built-in microphone.
+If your headphones have a microphone, you can speak into it to use voice chat and Google Assistant on Stadia.

 - The Stadia Controller has a microphone near the headset jack.
 With Google Assistant enabled, the mic will turn on when you press the Assistant button.
-While the Assistant is listening, the status light on your controller will blink in a series of two short flashes followed by a pause.
+When you can speak to the Assistant, the status light on your controller will blink in a series of two short flashes followed by a pause.
 You'll also see an Assistant indicator on the screen where you're playing.

-- The DualShock 4 Controller also supports audio input and output via a headset connected to the 3.5mm jack.
+- The PlayStation® DualShock®4 Controller also supports audio input and output via a headset connected to the 3.5mm audio jack.
 For all other supported controllers, including mouse and keyboard, headsets must be connected directly to the computer or phone for audio input and output.

-- Charge the Stadia Controller’s battery by using a USB-C cable to plug into a power adapter or USB port on a computer.
+- To charge the Stadia Controller's battery, use a USB-C cable to plug it into a power adapter or a USB port on a computer.

-- Use a USB-C cable to connect the Stadia Controller to a computer or compatible phone for wired play.
+- For wired play, use a USB-C cable to connect the Stadia Controller to a computer or compatible mobile device.

 Critical software updates to your Stadia Controller